postmanlabs/templates/galaxy/api-first/training.md

 <!--todo: contracts intro-->

 The final collection we're going to generate is for testing.
-Back in the API, hit **Generate Collection** again, this time choosing **Contract Testing**, with the name 'Customer contract tests'.
+Back in the API, hit **Generate Collection** again, this time choosing **Contract Testing**, with the name `Customer contract tests`.

 In the new collection, open the `GET` request that returns a particular customer.
 In the **Tests** tab for the request, add a test from the snippets on the right (click **<** if they don't display by default).
 Add **Status code: Code is 200** to the tests, **Save**, and **Send** the request.
 The test should pass.